+Energy-efficient window attachments are important for both new and existing homes.
 About 30% of a home's heating energy is lost through windows.
 In cooling seasons, about 76% of sunlight that falls on standard double-pane windows enters to become heat.
-Window coverings can help with this energy loss and lowering energy bills.
+Window coverings can help with this loss of energy by providing comfort, regulating temperatures, and lowering energy bills.
 The exact savings will depend on the type of attachment, the season, the climate, and how the attachment is used.
 In addition to the window coverings, storm windows with low-e coatings and/or multi-layer glazing are effective at improving thermal performance of windows and reducing solar heat gain.

 Operable Window Coverings